No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 Pricing

-Starts at $24/location/month Trial: Yes — 14 days Free Plan: Yes — For a single location & up to 20 employees
+Starts at $24/location/month Trial: Yes — 14 days Free Plan: Yes — limited to 1 location and 10 employees.

 -